 Compare PHP Versions Available for Ubuntu

 Ubuntu repositories and the Sury PPA provide different PHP versions targeting distinct use cases.
-Consequently, the comparison below helps you decide which release fits your project requirements and maintenance preferences.
+The comparison below helps you decide which release fits your project requirements and maintenance preferences.

 | PHP Version | Primary Focus | Support Status | Best For | Trade-offs |